koog1000/vscode-fossil/README.md

   * Specifies an explicit `fossil` file path to use.
   * This should only be used if `fossil` cannot be found automatically.
-  * The default behaviour is to search for `fossil` on the PATH.
+  * The default behavior is to search for `fossil` on the PATH.
   * Takes effect immediately.

 `fossil.username { string }`

   * Specifies an explicit user to use for fossil commits.
   * This should only be used if the user is different than the fossil default user.

+`fossil.autoSyncInterval { number }`
+  * The duration, in seconds, between each background `fossil sync` operation.
+  * 0 to disable.

 # Troubleshooting